Pairing correlations across the superfluid phase transition in the unitary Fermi gas

-which can be derived by solving the Lippmann-Schwinger equation.
+which is derived by solving the Lippmann-Schwinger equation.
 We use the complete first Brillouin zone $B$ when calculating the integral in (\ref{geqn}).
-Solving the scattering problem numerically on the lattice, we find that Eq.~\eqref{geqn} is very accurate even for finite lattices: on the $9^3$ lattice it yields an inverse scattering length of $a^{-1} = 0.006 \, (\delta x)^{-1}$ and effective range of $r_e = 0.34 \, \delta x$~\cite{supp_material}, in close agreement with its value $r_e=0.336 \,\delta x$ in the limit of large lattices~\cite{Werner2012}.
+Solving the scattering problem numerically on the lattice, we find that Eq.~\eqref{geqn} is very accurate even for finite lattices: on the $9^3$ lattice it yields $a^{-1} = 0.006 \, (\delta x)^{-1}$ and an effective range of $r_e = 0.34 \, \delta x$~\cite{supp_material}, in close agreement with its value $r_e=0.337 \,\delta x$ in the limit of large lattices~\cite{Werner2012}.

-\ssec{Finite-temperature AFMC} The AFMC method (for a recent review, see Ref.~\cite{Alhassid2017}) is based on the Hubbard-Stratonovich (HS) transformation~\cite{Stratonovich1957,Hubbard1959}, which expresses the thermal propagator $e^{-\beta \hat H}$ ($\beta=1/k_BT$ is the inverse temperature with Boltzmann constant $k_B$) as a path integral over imaginary time-dependent auxiliary fields.
+\ssec{Finite-temperature AFMC} The AFMC method (for a recent review, see Ref.~\cite{Alhassid2017}) is based on the Hubbard-Stratonovich (HS) transformation~\cite{Stratonovich1957,Hubbard1959}, which expresses the thermal propagator $e^{-\beta \hat H}$ ($\beta=1/k_BT$ is the inverse temperature $T$ with Boltzmann constant $k_B$) as a path integral over external auxiliary fields.